- Goals & Objectives

 If the visitor is in travel status while visiting a WRITE site, and a breakfast/lunch/dinner meeting with the student, preceptor, and possibly other local physicians or medical personnel is scheduled, WRITE faculty visitors can pay the entire meal check and be reimbursed from the UWSOM.
-Funds are limited, however, to support these meal-related meetings and faculty are strongly encouraged to minimize the number of invitations extended.
 It is also permissible for the WRITE site to provide meal(s) for the visitor faculty.

 - Post-Visit Details

 Post-Visit Details & Form

 The faculty visitor will submit their travel receipts for reimbursement either to the designated person in their department or to the WRITE Co-Chair’s Office in Seattle.